gro-intelligence/api-client/docs/setting-up-your-environment.md

 2. [Expiring/Regenerating Tokens](#expiring-regenerating-tokens)
 3. [Saving your token as an environment variable](#saving-your-token-as-an-environment-variable)

 To work with the Gro API, you need an authentication token.
 This token needs to be sent along with every request made to the API.
 This is typically done by using one of the included Client classes (`Client`, `GroClient`, `BatchClient`, or `CropModel`): you provide your access token when creating the object, and then every API request made thereafter automatically includes the token.
-See the (MAKE LINK) sample scripts for examples.

 ### Retrieving a token